OthankQ/100-days-of-code/r1-log.md

 ### R2D19

 Went over creating classes in Python.
 Practiced creating classes not to forget.
 Still having trouble traversing graph in Python.

+### R2D20

+Brushed upon what HTTP request and response looks like, status codes, the REST and GraphQL architecture of an API.
+Added 'sign-up' endpoint to the ping pong api to start building a minimal version of Twitter